1963 | Cook

 1998 | Stelter

 Prof. Wolf Stelter successfully implants the first fenestrated device in Europe.
-A few months prior, Dr. Anderson performs the first successful fenestrated endovascular aneurysm repair with a Cook device in Adelaide, Australia.
+A few months prior, Dr Anderson performs the first successful fenestrated endovascular aneurysm repair with a Cook device in Adelaide, Australia.

 Early 2000s | Greenberg

-Drs.
-Roy Greenberg and Chuter spearhead the development of branched grafts to treat more extensive aortic disease, including thoracoabdominal and aortic arch aneurysms.
+Drs Greenberg and Chuter spearhead the development of branched grafts to treat more extensive aortic disease, including thoracoabdominal and aortic arch aneurysms.